 Scabs will fall off of their own accord when the skin underneath is ready for the outside world.
 Pick them off any sooner, and your child risk damaging the delicate new skin that is forming underneath.
 At best, this will mean another scab, so the wound takes longer to heal.
-But the second scab may be even bigger than the first.
+But the second scab maybe even bigger than the first.
 The delayed healing is more likely to leave a larger, permanent scar when it finally comes off.

 Scabs also play an important role in keeping infections at bay.
 Picking at a scab, especially with grubby fingers, can introduce fresh bacteria into a healing wound and cause an infection which will further delay healing and may need a course of antibiotics as well.
 Infections can also make scabs even more itchy, prone to picking and may result in a larger scar.

-Also, picking at an itchy scab while daydreaming can quickly turn into a difficult-to-break habit, so it’s a good idea stop your child from picking their scabs early to prevent a larger problem developing.
+Also, picking at an itchy scab while daydreaming can quickly turn into a difficult-to-break habit, so it’s a good idea to stop your child from picking their scabs early to prevent a larger problem from developing.

 Most childhood scabs will heal of their own accord as soon at they are left alone, but occasionally a trip to the doctor is necessary when a wound becomes infected.
 Signs that a wound has become infected include:

-Persistent picking at pimples and scabs can indicate anxiety or an obsessive compulsive disorder that you should discuss with your doctor, especially if your child appears to be creating new scabs rather than just picking at those resulting from the expected scraps and scuffs of childhood.
+Persistent picking at pimples and scabs can indicate anxiety or an obsessive-compulsive disorder that you should discuss with your doctor, especially if your child appears to be creating new scabs rather than just picking at those resulting from the expected scraps and scuffs of childhood.